 About the Center for the Arts

 The performing arts plays an integral role in the mission of El Camino College.
-For 35 years, artists and attractions presented by the Center for the Arts have enhanced the educational goals of the college and enriched the lives of our students and communities.
+For over 50 years, artists and attractions presented by the Center for the Arts have enhanced the educational goals of the college and enriched the lives of our students and communities.
 The mission of the El Camino College Center for the Arts is to present high–quality performing arts in a positive environment for the education and entertainment of the student, faculty/staff and surrounding communities.

 The Center for the Arts also schedules educational activities in conjunction with the performances of visiting artists and speakers.
 These activities include workshops, seminars and master classes with students, schools performances for area elementary, middle and high schools students and special in–school visits by the artists to introduce the arts to area school children.

 With a national reputation for high–quality performances and a commitment to cultural diversity, the El Camino College Center for the Arts provides a positive image for El Camino College through education, performance and community service.